Marianopolis College

 Marianopolis College is a private English-language college in the Canadian province of Quebec.
 Located in Westmount, Quebec, it is an anglophone college with a student body over 2,000.
 The General and Vocational Education College, known as a CEGEP, is affiliated with the Association des collèges privés du Québec (ACPQ), Association of Canadian Community Colleges (ACCC) and Canadian Colleges Athletic Association (CCAA).

 Campus

 The college's current site is at 4873 Westmount Ave in Westmount, between Vendôme and Villa-Maria metro stations.
-The current campus contains 12 wings and includes two gyms, one fitness center, one dance studio, over four computer labs, and multiple science laboratories.
-Furthermore, the library was renovated in the summer of 2013 and once again in the winter of 2018, now offering a more open workspace for students with improved ventilation.
-A cafeteria is present on campus, as well as the general convenience store "Wayne's World".
-The campus also includes a large auditorium suited for conferences, concerts and presentations.

-Prior to April 2007, it was situated at 3880 Côte-des-Neiges, which has been converted into a luxury apartment project known as "M sur la Montagne".
+Prior to April 2007, it was situated at 3880 Côte-des-Neiges.

 Programs

-The college offers pre-university programs (not to be confused with community colleges in other provinces or in the U.S.A), which take two years to complete and cover the subject matters which roughly correspond to the additional year of high school given elsewhere in Canada and introductory first-year university curriculum in preparation for a chosen field in university.
+The college offers pre-university programs, which take two years to complete and cover the subject matters which roughly correspond to the additional year of high school given elsewhere in Canada and introductory first-year university curriculum in preparation for a chosen field in university.
 Accordingly, graduates may, in certain circumstances, receive advance credit of up to one full year in some disciplines when enrolling in universities outside the province of Quebec.
-However, Marianopolis does not offer technical (skilled trade) programs, nor adult (continuing) education, unlike many other colleges.

 While the college primarily offers two-year pre-university programs leading to a Diploma of Collegial Studies (DEC), several three-year double-DEC programs are also available.
 These programs allow students to combine music with Science, Social Science or Arts.

-It constitutes one of the most prestigious CEGEPs in the province of Quebec.